 4.The Written Language is Japanese With A Twist

 Many people don’t know there are 200 languages known in the world of Hunter X Hunter.
 Some of them are only really cool abstract patterns, like the Divine Script and Mysterious Inscriptions.

 These inscriptions affect Nen usage by enhancing it, or making an item durable or giving it special abilities.
-Some examples would be the Greed Island game and things in it, as well as the Greed Island rings the players wear.
+Some examples would be the Greed Island game (learn more about H game)and things in it, as well as the Greed Island rings the players wear.

 Also Wing’s promise string, and Ging’s iron box use it.

 The one language that you can read, however, is the primary language of the world.
 Using a substitution cipher, it merely replaces Japanese kana.
 Japanese kana consists of katakana and hiragana writing systems.

 If you can read those and know the corresponding glyphs in Hunter x Hunter, you can certainly learn how to read it.

 5. Kurapika Is The Only Character With Two Nen Types